jeymo092/Security-Operation-Center-/README.md

 - **Intrusion Detection:**
   - Continuous monitoring for signs of unauthorized access or malicious activities.

+- **Systems Health Check:**
+  - Periodic assessment of system health to identify potential issues and vulnerabilities.

+- **Log Monitoring:**
+  - Real-time monitoring and analysis of system logs for security events and anomalies.

 ## Data Privacy and Compliance

 This project adheres to key data privacy principles, ensuring accountability, transparency, and compliance with GDPR regulations.